J0s3f/bt747/branches/BT747_mdeweerd/dev/README.txt

  by ANT to know how to build.
  Some local paths and other particularities need to be known by ANT and you can set these in a 'local.properties' file.
- My 'local.properties'e looks something like this (the password is different of course):
+ My 'local.properties' looks something like this (the password is different of course):

 ======== local.properties sample start =============
 user.email = mymail@myserver.dom